albatrossflavour/puppet_os_patching/README.md

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching, currently restricted to Redhat derivatives.

+The module **currently** only does reporting, but it is under active development and I expect the patch functionality will be enabled before the end May 2018.

 ## Table of contents

 - [os_patching](#ospatching)